The Hexagon: An Exploration Tool

 Implementation Support

-Implementation support available for Stress Inoculation Therapy (SIT), and Seeking Safety (SS) are mentioned below.
+Implementation support available for Stress Inoculation Therapy (SIT) and Seeking Safety (SS) is outlined below.

 No formal training programmes for SIT have been identified through NHS Scotland or other training providers.

-Formal training courses for Seeking Safety (SS) are available, and can be delivered virtually, face-to-face (onsite), or via DVD series.
-Resources that can support SS delivery, including treatment manual (in electronic and paper formats), training DVDs, card decks, posters, teaching guides, and online courses are available for purchase on the SS website.
-Other SS support resources including adherence scale, session work sheet and basic handouts can be freely accessed on the programme website.
+Formal training courses for Seeking Safety (SS) are available and can be delivered virtually, face-to-face (onsite), or via a DVD series.
+Resources that can support SS delivery, including treatment manual (in electronic and paper formats), training DVDs, card decks, posters, teaching guides, and online courses, are available for purchase on the SS website.
+Other SS support resources, including adherence scale, session work sheet, and basic handouts, can be freely accessed on the programme website.

 Start-up Costs

-Training in CBT is provided within university training programmes at no cost if training through an NHS place or by NES.
-Costs will apply for additional training by private providers in some of the named CBT for specific trauma interventions listed here.
-Other implementation costs will vary with the type intervention to be delivered.
+CBT training is provided within university training programmes at no cost when undertaken through an NHS place or by NES.
+Costs may apply for additional training by private providers in some of CBT interventions for specific trauma interventions listed here.
+Other implementation costs will vary with the type of intervention to be delivered.
 For Seeking Safety, webinar training and onsite training costs can be found here and here respectively, while certification costs can be found here.

 Building Staff Competency